Synapses are the connections that exist between one neuron and another, so we can think of them as the communication channel between neurons.

 This leads to vesicle fusion with the membrane and the release of the neurotransmitter in the synaptic cleft.

 Sodium is already used for depolarization (more granular).
 While Calcium is lower inside the cell, so it is a clear switch, another degree of freedom that is used.
+Calcium modifies molecular properties of proteins that lead to the fusion of the vesicle.

-Chemical-Based 🟩
+Chemical-Based

 These are slower gates, the classic ones, which we then call neurotransmitters.
 When there is an action potential, vesicles are released into the intra-cellular space.
 On the other neuron, there are receptors that pick up these neurotransmitters and activate accordingly.